rzinkstok/skymap/skymap/star_database.md

 star is resolved into two components: TYC 1935 132 1 and TYC 1935 132 2, corresponding to CCDM components A and B. In Tycho-2, only TYC 1935 132 3 can be found, corresponding to CCDM component A. In supplement 1, TYC 1935 132 2 is found, corresponding to CCDM component B. So it would appear that the A component moved from TYC3 = 1 to TYC3 = 3, while TIC1 = 1 is not used
 anymore.
-It is assumed that the later Tycho-2 assignments are the correct ones.
+It is assumed that the later Tycho-2 assignments are the correct ones, so the 206 Tycho-1 stars should be deleted from the Hipparcos/Tycho-1 dataset.

-Tycho-2 supplement 2: remove? leave alone?
+Perhaps also delete the 5075 stars with very poor astrometrics?

-Tycho-2 supplement 1: ignore, these are present in Hipparcos and/or Tycho-1
+Tycho-2 supplement 2 stars are removed from the database, while Tycho-2 supplement 1 are ignore as these are present in Hipparcos and/or Tycho-1.

 Tycho-2 main: add stars not in Hipparcos/Tycho-1.

 ```SQL